5.03.2015

 ______________________________

-Editor's Note: We worked hard on establishing a translation, but parts remain rough, especially the first two questions.
+Editor's Note: We worked hard on establishing a translation, but parts remain rough, especially the first question.
 Thank you in advance for your understanding.

 fototazo: Tell us a little about yourself and what area of photography you work in.

-Aya Takada: After graduating from Tokyo Visual Arts, printed matter of a photograph was made.
-Printed matter of four tabloid edition was issued from 1998 to 1999.
+Aya Takada: After graduating from Tokyo Visual Arts, I made printed photographs published in four tabloid editions from 1998 to 1999.
 I participated in an independent gallery in Shinjuku as a management member from 2001 to 2005.
 I gained experience in layouts and the editing of photographs there.
-The place where these several years aren't an inner city mainly in Japan in a photography area.
-Famous tourist attraction and the spot which isn't famous contrary to that.
-For example the spot people have left, abandoned.
+The places I photographed during these several years aren't mainly from inner city Japan, famous tourist attractions and the places which the country is famous for; but on the contrary, places people have left, abandoned.

 f: How do you select images to work with from a larger group?
 What criteria do you use?

 AT: First, I will go back to my recollection from the time of shooting.
-At the time of shooting, when I was closer to the state of the subject, and with respect to the image that does not change with the time of shooting.
-I choose the photographs that have been faithfully reproduced from the subject.
-At that time, is one of the criteria that corporeal sense of shooting spot also choose photographs.
+At the time of shooting, when I was closer to the state of the subject, and with respect to the image that does not change from the time of shooting.
+I choose the photographs that have faithfully reproduced the subject.
+One of the criteria I use to select photographs is the corporeal sense of the place I was shooting.
 Surprise, impression and fear.
-Such pure sense.
-Therefore when shooting, when a vivid impression was left the photograph is chosen inevitably here.
+Pure sense.
+When a vivid impression was left while shooting, this photograph is inevitably chosen.

 f: Talk with us about how you begin to organize and sequence the images that you have selected in relationship to each other - as well as to text if there’s text.

 AT: This one is simple.
 These are more or less sequenced by the passage of time.
 Old photographs will be at the beginning, new photographs aligned behind them.
-In my series, time will be one of the most important axes for sequencing.
+In my series, time is one of the most important axes for sequencing.

 f: How do you consider the balancing of formal qualities in the photographs with the content/narrative of the series as a whole as you select and sequence a series?